NITCbase/nitcbase.github.io/docs/Design/Physical Layer.md

 5. `RootBlock`
 6. `Offset`

 `RelationName` is the name of the relation corresponding to the attribute, `AttributeName` is the name of the attribute and `AttributeType` is the data type of the attribute.
-Only two data types are permitted in Nitcbase- numbers (`NUM`) and strings (`STR`) of maximum length 16.
+Only two data types are permitted in NITCbase- numbers (`NUM`) and strings (`STR`) of maximum length 16.
 The `PrimaryFlag` is presently unused \*.

-Nitcbase employes [B+ tree](../Tutorials/B+%20Trees.md) for indexing. `RootBlock` stores the root block number of the B+ tree if there is an index created on the attribute; and contains `-1` otherwise. `Offset` is an integer that specifies the relative offset of the attribute in the record (0 for the first attribute, 1 for the second attribute and so on).
+NITCbase employes [B+ tree](../Tutorials/B+%20Trees.md) for indexing. `RootBlock` stores the root block number of the B+ tree if there is an index created on the attribute; and contains `-1` otherwise. `Offset` is an integer that specifies the relative offset of the attribute in the record (0 for the first attribute, 1 for the second attribute and so on).

-\* At present, **Nitcbase does not support the notion of a [primary key](https://en.wikipedia.org/wiki/Primary_key)**.
+\* At present, **NITCbase does not support the notion of a [primary key](https://en.wikipedia.org/wiki/Primary_key)**.
 The `flag` is kept in the slot for future support of primary keys.

 ![attcat](https://nitcbase.github.io/img/attr_cat.png)

 :::note
 1. Attribute Catalog is internally implemented as a relation.
 Hence, it's block structure is identical to that of any record block with six attributes.
-2. Nitcbase does not create indices for accessing the Attribute Catalog and Relation Catalog.
+2. NITCbase does not create indices for accessing the Attribute Catalog and Relation Catalog.
 Access to these catalogs is possible only through a sequential search of the record blocks of the respective catalogs.

 :::